Enalye/grimoire/docs/index.md

 data.addPrimitive(&multiply, "mul", [grFloat, grFloat], [grFloat]);
 ```

-If you want to multiply 2 things, a better idea is to declare an operator (if it doesn't already exists for your types):
+If you want to multiply 2 values, a better idea is to declare an operator (if it doesn't already exists for your types):

 ```d
 data.addOperator(&multiply, "*", [grFloat, grFloat], grFloat);